y2kbugger/weeklyreview_todotxt/readme.txt

 Todo/TDD
 ----------------
--Create new project
 -Have to handle creation date somehow --> maybe new tasks could always inherit from existing task..there are not that many cases for creating new tasks.
--may want to refactor is_xxx_task into the Task class -add (1/23) type counted to show progress for each step -add ability to can cycle or entire step (choice = s,ss) -Fix Legacy Project should check for duplicate prj: tags -Move main to bin
+-add (1/23) type counted to show progress for each step -add ability to can cycle or entire step (choice = s,ss) -Fix Legacy Project should check for duplicate prj: tags -Move main to bin
--give variable name to specialized and meta contexts @@@, @^ etc